lucywang000/clj-statecharts/docs/content/docs/get-started.md

 There are two layers of APIs in clj-statecharts:

-* There immutable api that deals with machines and states directly.
+* The **Immutable API** that deals with machines and states directly.
 This layer is purely functional.
-* The service api are the higher level one.
-It is stateful and easier to use.
+* The **Service API** are the higher level one.
+It is built on top of the immutable API, stateful and easier to get started.

 ### Part 1.
 The Immutable API